skypjack/entt/README.md

 ### Sorting: is it possible?

-Of course, sorting entities and components is possible with `EnTT`.<br/>
+It goes without saying that sorting entities and components is possible with `EnTT`.<br/>
 In fact, there are two functions that respond to slightly different needs:

 * Components can be sorted directly: